operating-systems

 Segmentation

-Segmentation is a memory management technique that divides a program into several logical blocks of varying lengths, called segments (e.g., Code, Data, Stack).
+Segmentation divides a program into logical blocks of varying lengths called segments (Code, Data, Stack).
+Unlike paging (fixed-size), segments reflect the program’s logical structure.

-A logical address in a segmented system consists of a segment number and an offset.
-The OS maintains a segment table for each process to map these to physical memory.
+A logical address consists of a segment number and offset.
+The OS maintains a segment table per process mapping to physical memory.

-• Protection and Sharing: Easier to implement because entire logical units (like a shared library) can be placed in a single segment with specific permissions.
+Easier to implement — entire logical units (e.g., shared libraries) can be placed in a single segment with specific permissions.